Dagfinn Flem

 Dagfinn Flem (28 July 1906 – 28 May 1976) was a Norwegian politician, newspaper editor, non-fiction writer and translator.
-He was born in Borgund, a son of Ivar Flem and Nikoline Landmark, and a brother of Magne Flem.
+He was born in Borgund Municipality, a son of Ivar Flem and Nikoline Landmark, and a brother of Magne Flem.
 He edited the newspaper Sunnmørsposten from 1946, along with his brother.
-He was mayor of Ålesund for the Liberal Party from 1958 to 1965.
+He was mayor of Ålesund Municipality for the Liberal Party from 1958 to 1965.

 He was decorated Knight, First Class of the Order of St. Olav in 1966.